 1. Your first problem will be to fill in the complete multiplication table.
-See how much of it you can fill in twelve minutes.
+You have 12 minutes to fill it in completely.

 In problems 2 and 3, your teacher will read you multiplication and division questions.
 Try to answer them as quickly as possible.
 In each question, he/she will only wait a little while for you to answer, and if you do not say anything, your teacher will move on to the next problem.
 So just try your best to answer the questions as quickly as you can.